GuilhE/SharedPrefsUtils/README.md

 ## Binaries

-Binaries and dependency information for Gradle, Maven, Ivy:
+Binaries and dependency information for Gradle, Maven, Ivy and others can be found at [https://search.maven.org](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.github.guilhe%22a%3A%22android-utils%22).

 For Gradle: